rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 ### Step 1.
 Gathering your jars

-The final application consists from many modules.
-The first step is to gather ones developed by our company into single big jar that will be processed by ProGuard.
+The final application consists of many modules.
+The first step is to pick ones developed by our company into a single big jar that will be processed by ProGuard.

 While obfuscating each module separately, you should keep module's public API untouched so that another module can find necessary classes by name.
 Processing all modules in one go removes that restriction.